Allenwood, County Kildare: Sport and recreation

 The close proximity to the Grand Canal makes Allenwood a destination for fishing and walking.

 The local football club Allenwood G.F.C. is situated on the Station Road and offers its premises for a variety of other sports and recreations including kick boxing, dancing, scouting and annual school sports days.

 The local soccer club, Allenwood Celtic, is located outside the village on the Edenderry Road.
 There were several golf courses within a 15 km range of the village, but the nearest ones are now closed.

+Media

+In 2024, former President of Ireland Mary McAleese joined forces with broadcaster Mary Kennedy to host the "Changing Times - The Allenwood Conversations" podcast.
+The podcast is produced by local producer Enda Grace at the Dundara Television and Media studio in Allenwood, County Kildare.